UlyssesZh/UlyssesZh.github.io/_posts/2022-12-25-combo-probability.md

 &=Y^k\left(1-Y\right)^{n-k}+Y^k\left(1-Y\right)\sum_{k'=1}^{\min(k,n-k-1)}P_{n-k-1,k'},
 \end{align*}$$

-where in the last line we changed the summation index to $k':=k-j+1$ to simplify it.
+where in the last line we changed the summation index to $k'\coloneqq k-j+1$ to simplify it.
 Because $P_{n-k-1,0}=P_{n-k-1,0,0}=\left(1-Y\right)^{n-k-1}$ according to Equation [@eq:eq-dp2-n-ge-k-r-0],
 we can combine the two terms into one summation to get the final result for $n>k=r>0$: